HACManchester/documentation/docs/Woodwork/Equipment/Mitre_Saw_Evolution.md

-# Mitre Saw: Evolution
+# Mitre Saws

+We have two Mitre Saws in the workshop.

+~ Add details for the dewalt mitre ~

+An Evolution Mitre Saw in the workshop.
+It is one of the bench mounted tools in the workshop This saw can cut materials with compound angles using its 255mm (10") blade.

 - Manufacture: Evolution
 - Model Number: RAGE3-S300
 - Asset ID: 0005

-We have a Evolution Mitre Saw in the workshop.
-It is one of the bench mounted tools in the workshop This saw can cut materials with compound angles using its 255mm (10") blade.

 ~insert images~